M64GitHub/zigreSID/README.md

     // load dump
     try player.loadDmp("data/plasmaghost.sid.dmp");
 ```
+Setup and initialize SDL with an audio-callback to the `DumpPlayer`
 ```zig
     // -- init sdl with a callback to our player var spec = SDL.SDL_AudioSpec{